 When exercising at your local gym, the last thing you want to hear are the loud grunts and yells of the bodybuilders next to you.
-The Plantronics BackBeat FIT 3200 earbuds remedy this by using a secure ear hook design and ear tips that seal your ear canal.
+The Plantronics BackBeat FIT 3200 earbuds remedy this with an ear hook design and ear tips that seal your ear canal.
 Gym rats who were drawn to the price and design of the older BackBeat FIT 3100 will find plenty to love about the 3200.

 Who should get the Plantronics BackBeat FIT 3200?